Lockheed Hudsons, FH376 and EW904, Donegal, 1942

 The navigator on

 the RAF Volunteer Reserve.
-Born in Scotland in 1916, this flight
+Born in Dalkeith in 1916 to Janet and

 The aircraft itself, a Lockheed Hudson Mark VI, went on to

 serve with 320 (Dutch) Squadron of the RAF and then to 279